riegllms/ros-riegl-vz/riegl_vz/README.md

 After first scan: VOP = eye(4)
 After each consecutive scan: VOP <> eye(4)

-If the user is only interested in relative registration of scan positions to each other, the VOP can be ignored.
+If the user is only interested in relative registration of scan positions to each other, the VOP and the POP can be ignored.

 ![RIEGL Coordinate Systems](img/cs.png)